MattiasKallio/snillrik-settings/README.md

 ## WooCommerce
 If WooCommerce is active on the site, you can choose to redirect to Checkout after "add to cart", so skipping the cart-part.
+A very simple honeypot-function for the register form.

 ## Get the WordPress customizer back
 In themes like the Twentytwentytwo it's really hard to find the link to the customizer.
 This adds it under Appearance, ...where he belongs!

 == Changelog ==
+1.1.7 - 2023-12-13
+Added a very simple honeypot function to the register form.

 1.1.5 - 2023-05-08
 CSS fix for the settings page -fix.
 Changed the top image for the plugin page.